g-ulrich/pyqt5-mcstatus/README.md

 - Player historical data is updated every 5 minutes.
 - If there are zero players online discord will not be updated.
 - Logs will clear every 200 items.
-- all data is saved to the file pyqt5-mcstatus.json
+- All data is saved to the file pyqt5-mcstatus.json
+- The .EXE will be in the dist directory.
+(Downloading the exe will result in your browser complaining, if you want this app ignore the complaints.
+I did not include a certificate authority.)